connork97/phase-1-code-challenge/README.md

 Maybe a Dark/Light Mode Toggle Event Listener?

-Add Font Awesome Icons for Buttons, etc
+Add Font Awesome Icons for Buttons, etc - COMPLETE

 For Reference:  These Functions have been consolidated into one function, "postJoke"
 // const postBookmarkedJoke = (bookmarkedJokePost) => {